Apostle to the Apostles

 Ultimately this policy of exclusion of women led to the rule of celibacy for the Catholic clergy, to the doctrine of Papal infallibility and the Virgin’s own Immaculate Conception in the 19th century.

 The Church in the fourth century also changed the gender of the Holy Spirit which, according to the Gospel of the Nazarenes, was the feminine aspect of the Divine, known to the Greeks as Sophia (Divine Wisdom) and to the Jews as the Shekinah.
 According to this Gospel, this feminine aspect of the Divine overshadowed and spoke to Jesus at his baptism saying, “This is my beloved son, in whom I am well pleased.”
 From AD 325 at the Council of Nicaea, the Holy Spirit became one aspect of the male Trinity and Divine Wisdom (previously associated with Sophia) was assimilated to Christ as the Logos.
-(For the details of how this happened see The Myth of the Goddess pp. 612-630)
+(For the details of the influence of the gender endings of nouns in translations of the word for Holy Spirit in Hebrew, Greek and Latin, see The Myth of the Goddess pp. 612-630).

 The word Desposyni means “Heirs of the Lord” – the sons and bloodline descendents of Jesus and Mary Magdalene and also James the Just, the brother of Jesus.